Lunarbits222/Lunarbits222/README.md

 ## Lunarbits Software and Technical Systems:
-Lunarbits operates no software,  operates no difl bridges , operates no DAO softwaree, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  does not need any audits done .
-In the future when it develops payment systems for redemption of Kunarbits on its third party e commerce partners  it will update such public interest  information here along with audits appropriately done by reliable third parties.
+As of June 1st, 2025 Lunarbits operates no software,  operates no difl bridges , operates no DAO softwaree, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  does not need any audits done .
+In the future when it develops payment systems for redemption of Kunarbits on its third party e commerce partners  it will update such public interest  information here along with audits, dev lab notes appropriately done by reliable third parties.

 ## Software and Infrastructure In Development.